pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

         that you should assume getThingValue() and getContraptionValue() are properly implemented.
 Do not change the compareTo() methods for this part.

+        -   Attempting to implement `Comparable` interface twice with different generic types.
+Not possible.\
+        -   The problem encountered at compilation time is that `Comparable< >` has been implemented twice for the `Contraption`.
+Because `Contraption` extends `Thing`, it also implements the interfaces that `Thing` implements, i.e. `Comparable<Thing>`.
+So `Contraption` implements `Comparable<Thing>` due to inheritance.
+But the explicit declaration that `Contraption` implements `Comparable<Contraption>` conflicts with the `Comparable<Thing>` implementation.
+Java will only allow one implementation of `Comparable<someType>`.
+This is true for any interface: SomeInterface can only be implemented once regardless of what is.

     2. Re-implement the two classes so that two instantiations of Contraption can be compared via one of their compareTo methods.
         You will need to fully implement the two compareTo methods,